markfinger/unfort/src/kv-cache/README.md

 and `invalidate` callbacks are optional, but if provided, they will be called either when an error occurs, or once the operation has completed.

 `events` is an EventEmitter instance that emits `'error'` events.
-You can use it to trap errors if you omit callbacks from `set` and `invalidate`.
+If you omit callbacks from `set` and `invalidate`, it can be used it to respond to error conditions.

-Note: operations may complete either synchronously or asynchronously.
-While this is inconsistent, it is by design and is intended to reduce system load, and increase both performance and the clarity of stack traces.

 Caches
 ------